For Penn Students

 For students currently enrolled in ABCS courses or other Netter Center programs:

 In compliance with Pennsylvania law, University policy, and the requirements of our funders, the Netter Center provides background checks for all student volunteers engaged in or assigned to programs at partnering schools under the School District of Philadelphia.
-The three mandatory background checks are; the FBI fingerprinting certificate, the Pennsylvania Child Abuse Check certificate, and the Pennsylvania Criminal Record Check certificate.
-Please note that the FBI fingerprinting process has changed; details are provided in the guide below.
+The three mandatory background checks are: the FBI fingerprinting certificate, the Pennsylvania Child Abuse Check certificate, and the Pennsylvania Criminal Record Check certificate.

-Wednesday and Thursday 11 am – 3pm at the Human Resources Office, Franklin Building, 3451 Walnut Street, 6th floor.
+Wednesdays and Thursdays 9:30 am – 2:30 pm at the Human Resources Office; Franklin Building 3451 Walnut Street 6th floor.
 You must bring your laptop to these sessions; this is mandatory.
 You must present ID when you enter the building.
 Go to the sixth floor, and inform the front desk that you are meeting with Brandon Harris/Jessica Lesovitz.
 Please wait to be escorted.

 - If you have had your clearances/background checks processed by another agency, please contact the agency and request copies of each certificate, then email those copies to Yetunde Pinckney (firstname.lastname@example.org).